Running tests

 Note: Before running tests, be sure to set up your test configuration.

-command to run tests.
-You should be located in the root of the project folder when running test.
+The RSMP Validator uses the sus testing framework.
+Use the rsmp-validator executable to run conformance tests.
+You should be located in the root of the project folder when running tests.

-Test a site, by running tests covering the core specification:
+Test a site by running tests covering the core specification, using the auto node feature to start a local TLC site automatically:

 Filtering Tests

-You can use short reconnect and timeout intervals in the config file, which will make the test quick to run.
+You can use short reconnect and timeout intervals in the config file, which will make the tests quick to run.

 % bundle exec rsmp site --type tlc --json --config config/tlc.yaml --supervisors localhost:13111